Kansas School Choice Roadmap

 Families in Kansas can also consider private schools, nonpublic schools that charge tuition.
 Private schools may offer a unique curriculum, smaller class sizes, or a faith-based tradition.
 Kansas’s more than 220 private schools come in all shapes and forms, from religious schools to schools designed for children with special needs.

-Tuition for private schools in the state can vary widely, but it averages $7,306 for elementary schools and $10,948 for high schools.
+Tuition for private schools in the state can vary widely, but it averages $6,978 for elementary schools and $10,462 for high schools.
 Kansas’ first private school choice program was launched in 2015 and provides scholarships for low-income families to access another education option.
-As of 2021, any elementary or middle school student who receives free or reduced-cost lunches is eligible for the scholarship.
+In 2023, eligibility for the scholarship was expanded.
+Now, students from families earning up to 250% of the federal poverty level — about $75,000 a year for a family of four — can apply.
+Currently, 0.3% of all K-12 students participate in this program.

 Learn more at Private School Review: Kansas.